 Answers to frequently asked questions about UvA Matching.

-Yes, participation in UvA Matching is mandatory for all prospective students who are applying to a UvA Bachelor’s programme for the first time (with the exception of degree programmes with an enrolment restriction and/or a selection procedure) and have not previously studied at the UvA.
+UvA Matching is highly recommended for all prospective students who are applying to a UvA Bachelor’s programme for the first time (with the exception of degree programmes with an enrolment restriction and/or a selection procedure) and who have not previously studied at the UvA.
+Due to the coronavirus measures, participation in UvA Matching is now voluntary.

-Each university offers some type of matching process (also called a Study Check) for prospective students.
+Each university in the Netherlands offers some type of matching process (also called a Study Check) for prospective students.
 However, the format and timing can vary from one university to the next.
 Take a careful look at the enrolment and admissions conditions for your chosen degree programme.

-Participation in UvA Matching is mandatory for all prospective students, including students from one of the Dutch overseas territories (Bonaire, Sint Eustatius, Saba, Curaçao, Aruba or Sint Maarten).
-If you are not yet living in the Netherlands at the time of the Matching, please contact the programme department.
+Participation in online UvA Matching is possible for all prospective students, including students from one of the Dutch overseas territories (Bonaire, Sint Eustatius, Saba, Curaçao, Aruba or Sint Maarten).

-A taster session (offered during the UvA Taster Week) is a study choice activity that helps you in choosing a degree programme.
+A taster session (offered during the UvA Experience Days) is a study choice activity that helps you in choosing a degree programme.
 You can take part in taster sessions during your final two years of pre-university education (VWO), after you have attended a Bachelor's Day.
 Taster sessions give you a good idea of what the content of the programme is like.

 UvA Matching takes place after you have chosen a degree programme and submitted your enrolment application.
 The matching process helps you to test whether you have made the right choice.

-Once you have submitted the enrolment application through Studielink, you will receive an email from the UvA containing your UvAnetID and instructions on how to register for UvA Matching.
+Once you have submitted the enrolment application through Studielink, you will receive an email from the UvA containing your UvAnetID.
+You can login to the Self Service/personal dashboard, where you can register for UvA Matching.

 Yes, if you have applied for more than one non-selective UvA programme via Studielink, you can take part in Matching for each of these programmes.